Compensation and refunds

 Knowing what to expect from a Great Western Railway and ThamesLink service makes your journey simpler, smoother and free of stress.

-Travelling by train from Reading to Brighton is efficient and offers a scenic and comfortable experience.
-With frequent departures from Reading, you can reach Brighton in just 2h 4m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Reading to Brighton is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Reading, you can arrive at Brighton in just 2 hours 10 minutes, making it a quick and convenient option for travelling between these two places.

 No, you will need to transfer when travelling from Reading to Brighton.
 TrainPal Train Journey Planner will assist you in finding the best train route.
 Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.